-Racial segregation has increased sharply in California over the past quarter-century, as documented by Gary Orfield and his colleagues at the UCLA Civil Rights Project (Orfield & Ee, 2014).
-In 1993 about half of California's public schools were still majority White schools, and only one-seventh were "intensely segregated," meaning 90% or more Latinx and Black.
-By 2012, 71% of the state's schools had a majority of Latinx and Black students and 31% were intensely segregated.
+Racial segregation has increased sharply in California over the past quarter century, as documented by Gary Orfield and his colleagues at the UCLA Civil Rights Project.
+In 1993, about half of California's schools were still majority white schools, and only one-seventh were "intensely segregated," meaning 90 percent or more Latino and black.
+By 2012, 71 percent of the state's schools had a majority of Latino and black students and 31 percent were intensely segregated.

 California's schools now rank among the most segregated of all the states, including those in the deep South, on some measures.
-Measured by Black students' exposure to White students, California ranks next to last.
-For Latinx students, it ranks last.
-Today the typical Latinx student attends schools where less than 6% of the other students are White.
-A clear pattern of co-segregation of Latinx and African American students has emerged.
-Slightly more than half of all Latinx students now attend intensely segregated schools, and the comparable figure for Black students in California is 39%.
+Measured by black students' exposure to white students, California ranks next to last.
+For Latino students, it ranks last.
+Today the typical Latino student attends schools where less than six percent of the other students are white.

+A clear pattern of co-segregation of Latino and African American students has emerged.
+Slightly more than half of all Latino students now attend intensely segregated schools, and the comparable figure for black students in California is 39 percent.
 At the same time, "double segregation" by race and poverty has become increasingly common as the result of rising poverty levels within segregated school districts.
-Black students in California, on average, attend schools whose populations are two-thirds poor children, and Latinx attend schools that are more than 70% poor.
-Double segregation by race and poverty is overlaid with "triple segregation" by language, as these same schools enroll high proportions of English language learners.
-On top of all, intensely segregated schools are typically underresourced and staffed by teachers with weaker educational credentials.
+Black students in California on average attend schools whose populations are two-thirds poor children, and Latinos attend schools that are more than 70 percent poor.
+Double segregation by race and poverty is overlaid with "triple